mohammadimtiazz/local-Binary-Pattern/README.md

   extendedLBP ->> has source file that can perform extended LBP operation.
-       niLBP -- neighbourhood intensity LBP. use neighbouring pixels intesity average as threshold for binarization ciLBP -- central intensity LBP. use entire image pixels intesity average as a threshold for binarization of central pixel
+       niLBP -- neighbourhood intensity LBP. use neighbouring pixels intesity average as threshold for binarization ciLBP -- central intensity LBP. use entire image pixels intesity average as a threshold for binarization of central pixel riLbp -- radial difference LBP. use central pixel as reference and select surrounding pixels as radial scanning